loosolab/SC-Framework/README.md

 - The settings can be changed using the above mentioned class or via loading a config file (`sctoolbox.utils.settings_from_config`).

 ### 3. Logging
-The framework provides two ways of logging:
+The framework provides two types of logging:
-1- Traditional logging written to a log file.
-This includes messages, warnings and errors that appear during execution of functions.
+1. **Traditional logging** written to a log file.
+This includes messages, warnings and errors that occur during the execution of functions.
-2- The second is 'function logging'.
-This will be added to the adata (`adata.uns["sctoolbox"]["log"]`) each time a function that receives an adata object is executed, and stored information regarding the function call (name of the executed function, the parameters, the start time, who executed it, etc.).
+2. The second is **function logging**.
+This type of logging is added to the adata object (adata.uns["sctoolbox"]["log"]).
+Whenever a function works on an anndata object (usually when receiving an anndata through a parameter), general information about the function call is stored inside the anndata object (name of the executed function, parameters, start time, who executed it, etc.).

-- The function log can be accessed using `sctoolbox.utils.get_parameter_table(adata)`
+The function log can be accessed using `sctoolbox.utils.get_parameter_table(adata)`

 ## Getting Started
 Once the evironment is set up and everything is installed, the analysis can be started using the provided jupyter notebooks.
 This can be done in a few steps: